Dubai Desert Tour

 The UAE's red sand dunes are ideally suited for buggy driving:

-• Year-round season – unlike snowy regions, the desert is accessible 12 months a year
+• Year-round season -- unlike snowy regions, the desert is accessible 12 months a year (though summer heat pushes most rides to early morning or late afternoon)

 Experience Dune Buggy Evolution Yourself